antonywanjala/antonywanjala/README.md

 - 👋 Hi, I’m @antonywanjala
 - 👀 I’m interested in ...
 Visual Basic for Applications (VBA), Python, Java
 - 🌱 I’m currently learning ...
-Python
+Python, Visual Basic for Applications
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 He/Him